agent eval vs prompt eval

 AgentClash vs Promptfoo

 Promptfoo is excellent at prompt eval.
-AgentClash is built for agent evaluation: it races tool-using agents head-to-head in a fresh sandbox, scores the whole trajectory, and turns failures into CI regression gates.
+AgentClash is built for agent evaluation: it runs tool-using agents on the same task in a fresh sandbox, scores the whole trajectory, and turns failures into CI regression gates.

 AgentClash vs Promptfoo, capability by capability